lamarmeigs/repoziptories/README.md

 ## Changelog
+### Version 2.0
+  - Adds a new endpoint: `GET /v2/profile/{username}`
+    - Merges profile data from GitHub and BitBucket (which, y'know, was the whole point)
+    - Query parameter behavior stays the same
+  - Adds missing watchers and commit counts from GitHub

 ### Version 1.1
   - Updates `GET /v1/profile/{username}` to accept overriding query parameters:
     - `?github_username`: will be used instead of `username` when retrieving GitHub profile data